Kids in the Kitchen: History

 A new single, "Out of Control", was released in June 1986.
 The Canberra Times' Lisa Wallace described it as "brash, harsh and too, too heavy; overkill, senseless" and disputed promotional accolades from their record company, writing "I beg to differ ...
 Somewhere down there lurks a melody line and some lyrics, but I'm not too sure how many people will be willing to cut through the crap to find it".
 The single stalled at a disappointing No. 33 on the Australian chart.

-Kids in the Kitchen's second LP, Terrain, was released in August 1987 but failed to chart.
+Kids in the Kitchen's second LP, Terrain, was released in August 1987 but only peaked at number 39 on the Australian album charts.
 It was co-produced by Richard Gottehrer, Harnath, Kids in the Kitchen, Andy Wallace and Kershenbaum.
 Ian McFarlane felt it was "patchy, but it displayed a more mature dance approach".
 Music journalist Stuart Coupe described it as "less heartfelt, more synthetic" and it was "about as scintillating as counting your toes for 40 minutes; Oh well, everything can't be great – we've got to have some yard stick for measuring the good Australian albums!"
 Late that year Simon Kershaw (ex-Go 101) joined on keyboards.
 The album provided more singles, but the group could not match the chart success of their earlier material.

 In November 1987, Carne told Karen Middleton of The Canberra Times of his disappointment in their record company's choice of producers for Terrain and their previous management: "[w]e could've basically produced the album ourselves and probably done an equally [good] or better job, but unfortunately record companies want names of producers on the album ... [a]nd the guys we're dealing with on our level ... are just really average and you end up doing the job anyway".

 Despite Carne indicating that the group was due to work on a third album in the new year, Kids in the Kitchen broke up in 1988.
 In 1988, Australian promoter Paul Dainty defended his approach of working with popular acts, John Farnham and Glenn Shorrock, at the expense of lesser known artists, "[y]ou just don't hear enough about new bands like Kids in the Kitchen whereas someone like [Farnham] or [Shorrock] ...
 The critics always say, 'Give new music and young groups a go' ... but, the point is, the people who are paying the money want established acts".